nanoporetech/qcat/README.md

 $ qcat --dual -f <fastq_file> -b <output folder>
 ```

-What does the output looks like?
+What does the output look like?
 --------------------------------

 ### Demultiplexing